 - Body Comparing – Lowered self esteem and feeling not good enough either by how your body looks or how well you perform a physical activity in comparison to others.

-- Burnout/Lack Of Motivation – If physical training and exercise sounds like too much of a chore to accomplish then you might want to consider changing up your routine to avoid burnout or getting involved with a group for help with motivation and accountability.
+- Burnout/Lack Of Motivation – If physical training and exercise sounds like too much of a chore to accomplish then you might want to consider changing up your routine to avoid burnout.
+Get involved with a fitness group for help with motivation and accountability.